markabrahams/node-asn1-ber/README.md

 # asn1-ber

-This module provides the ability to generate and parse ASN.1 BER objects.
+This module provides the ability to generate and parse ASN1.BER objects.

 This module is installed using [node package manager (npm)][npm]: